"Nov. 19, 2012 -- Unemployment and a history of job loss may raise the risk for heart attack, a new study suggests.

 COMMON BRAND NAME(S): Multaq

-USES: This medication is used by people with a history of certain types of irregular heartbeat (paroxysmal or persistent atrial fibrillation).
-It helps to reduce the risk of going to the hospital for atrial fibrillation.
+USES: This medication is used if you have had certain types of irregular heartbeat (paroxysmal or persistent atrial fibrillation) in the past but now have a normal heart rhythm.
+It helps you keep a normal heart rhythm and lowers your chance of having to go to the hospital for atrial fibrillation.
 Dronedarone is known as an antiarrhythmic drug.

-HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using dronedarone and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Medication Guide provided by your pharmacist before you start taking dronedarone and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth, usually twice daily, once with your morning meal and once with your evening meal, or as directed by your doctor.
+Take this medication by mouth with food as directed by your doctor, usually twice daily (once with your morning meal and once with your evening meal).

 Additional Multaq Information